Multiply opportunities to read, write, and be read

 Genres of academic communication

-While much attention is directed towards the thesis during the graduate degree, there are many different forms of academic communication.
-Students may not understand the importance of mastering these different forms.
+While much attention is directed towards writing the thesis during the graduate degree, there are many different forms of academic and scholarly communication.
+Students may not understand the importance of mastering these different genres.
 Supervisors and students may wish to review and discuss the range of writing styles in the following genres:

 - Lab notebook